HL7NZ/hpi/input/pagecontent/general.md

 All test accounts will be assigned to the bronze usage plan

 Production accounts will be assigned to the silver usage plan.
-If a client wished to be assigned to the gold usage plan, they should contact the Te Whatu Ora NHI access team
+If an Organisation wished to be assigned to the gold usage plan, they should contact the Te Whatu Ora [HPI access team](HI_Provider@health.govt.nz)

 If an application reaches its usage plan limit an HTTP 429 error will be returned.
 The expected behaviour is that the application will retry several times with an exponentially increasing delay